Your business may depend on sales. But there's no such thing as sales without customer loyalty.

-To understand just how Amazon became synonymous with a customer-centric approach, it's important to review some of the key elements in the Amazon formula.
+To understand just how Amazon became synonymous with customer centricity, it's important to review some of the key elements in the Amazon formula.

-Trust: Why do customers continue to rely on Amazon as opposed to their competitors?
+Why do customers continue to rely on Amazon as opposed to their competitors?
 Consistency.
 Not merely in service, but in competitive pricing and reputation.